cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 }
 ```

-for the code above to function, you need to define `TimeLayout` in the `x/leaderboard/types/keys.go`.
+For the code above to function, you need to define `TimeLayout` in the `x/leaderboard/types/keys.go`.
 Add the following piece of code at the end of the file:

 ```golang
 const (